sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

 ### Quarks and Leptons

-Here you should note our friend the electron, a fundamental particle (not made up of other particles) as far as we can tell.
+Here you should note our friend the electron, shown in green sitting with the other leptons.
+The electron is a fundamental particle (not made up of other particles) as far as we can tell.
 You should also note the lack of the proton.
-The same way you don't see water (H20) on the periodic table, the proton won't appear on the Standard Model.
+The same way you don't see water ($H_20$) on the periodic table, the proton won't appear on the Standard Model.
 A proton is made of two up quarks and one down quark (uud), similar to how Hydrogen is one proton and one electron.
 The proton is a composite particle (made of multiple fundamental particles).
 You can also build the dozens of other composite particles we know of using these quarks in either groups of two like the pion (ud) or three like the proton (uud).

 Also note how we've only talked about the first column.
 For example it's not common to hear about the muon.
 There's a good reason for this.
 The muon has a lifetime on the order of a millionth of a second.
 This means if there's a muon hanging out in the universe if you check on it a few millionths of a second later you won't have a muon anymore, you'll have an electron.
 Crazy right!
 The universe can just decide to change that muon into an electron.
 It doesn't break any rules.
 The universe wants to do this because the muon is 200x heavier than the electron and the universe likes to relax down to the lowest energy state.
 Think of how much harder it is to hold a bowling ball at arms length as compared to a penny.
 The universe is lazy, so if it is allowed to make its life easier it will.
 So a muon will decay down into an electron pretty quickly.
 Even better if you have a tau, the electron's cousin that is 2000x heavier than it, who will live less than a trillinth of a second.
 The universe doesn't like holding a teenager at arms length.
 This rule goes for all the particles in the Standard Model.
 That's why you've heard of a proton but you probably haven't heard much about the sigma particle (uus), the protons heavier and therefore shortly lived cousin.
 Or why I'll talk about the pion (ud) and not the kaon (us).